ultralytics/ultralytics/docs/en/guides/trackzone.md

 ## What is TrackZone?

 TrackZone specializes in monitoring objects within designated areas of a frame instead of the whole frame.
-Built on [Ultralytics YOLO11](https://github.com/ultralytics/ultralytics/), it integrates object detection and tracking specifically within those zones for videos and live camera feeds.
+Built on [Ultralytics YOLO11](https://github.com/ultralytics/ultralytics/), it integrates object detection and tracking specifically within zones for videos and live camera feeds.
 YOLO11's advanced algorithms and [deep learning](https://www.ultralytics.com/glossary/deep-learning-dl) technologies make it a perfect choice for real-time use cases, offering precise and efficient object tracking in applications like crowd monitoring and surveillance.

 ## Advantages of Object Tracking in Zones (TrackZone)